lightly-ai/lightly/docs/source/docker/examples/datasets_in_the_wild.rst

     (e.g. two frames in the video are the same)

-- The **mean distance** between the original dataset, ffmpeg, as well as random selection, is very similar.
-The coreset selection however differs significantly with a higher mean (higher diversity) in the selected dataset.
+- The **mean distance** between the original dataset, ffmpeg, as well as RANDOM selection, is very similar.
+The CORESET selection however differs significantly with a higher mean (higher diversity) in the selected dataset.

 - The **10th percentile** shows similar behavior to the mean distance.